Federal Direct Stafford Loan (Unsubsidized only beginning July 1, 2012)

 Federal Direct Graduate PLUS Loan

 Graduate students may borrow up to the student’s cost of attendance minus any financial aid that the student is expected to receive.
-Students must be enrolled in at least 5 credits per semester and be creditworthy.
-The annual interest rate is a fixed rate of 7.9%.
+Students must be enrolled in at least 3 credits per semester and be creditworthy.
+The annual interest rate set for loans disbursed between July 1, 2013 and June 30, 2014 is a fixed rate of 6.41%.
+This is the rate for the life of that loan.
 Repayment of principal and interest begins 60 days after the loan is fully disbursed.
 A deferment option is available.

 The interest paid toward your Federal Graduate PLUS Loans may be tax deductible.
 Check with your accountant or with the Internal Revenue Service at www.irs.gov for additional information.